 The Achilles tendon is the largest tendon in the body and connects your calf muscles to your heel bones.
-Achilles tendinitis is an inflammation of that tendon, and inflammation is your body’s natural response to injury and often causes swelling, pain, and irritation.
+Achilles tendinitis is an inflammation of that tendon.
+Inflammation is your body’s natural response to injury and often causes swelling, pain, and irritation.
 When your Achilles tendon is inflamed or irritated, your ability to walk, run, climb stairs, jump, and stand on your tiptoes becomes difficult and painful.

-Excessive exercise or walking commonly causes Achilles tendinitis, especially for athletes.
-Rheumatoid arthritis and infection are also linked to tendinitis.
+Excessive exercise or walking cab cause Achilles tendinitis, especially for athletes.
+Rheumatoid arthritis and infection are also linked to Achilles tendonitis.
 Some causes include:

 - Exercising without a proper warmup

 - Straining the calf muscles during repeated exercise or physical activity

 - Playing sports, such as tennis, that require quick stops and changes of direction